The cards, the people, the memory ...

 Antonino Radice, historian, writer, was born in Bronte in 1917.
 Has lived and worked in Trento, wrote, in particular, essays on the cultural and political area of the Trentino-Alto Adige making historical researches on the Trentine resistance and the Enlightenment from Alto Adige.

-"Risorgimento Perduto (Lost revival) - Ancient origins of the national indisposition " (published by the De Martinis & C., Catania 1955, with Giancarlo Vigorelli preface).
+- "Risorgimento Perduto" (Lost Risorgimento) - Ancient origins of national malaise" (published by De Martinis & C., Catania 1955, with a preface by Giancarlo Vigorelli).

 The biggest part of Risorgimento Perduto (lost revival), almost a book in the book, is dedicated to the facts of Bronte of 1860 with the addition of unpublished historical documents (letters and proclaims of Bixio and Garibaldi, decrees, political and military correspondences, acts of the process, etc.).